 Each body of student representatives has been provided with its own email lists.
 These email lists can be used, for example, to communicate with the Faculty Council representatives.
 Messages sent to these email lists are always reviewed by TREY’s Educational Affairs Sector before being allowed on the list.

-Academic Board trey-konsistorihalloped@lists.tuni.fi
+Academic Board: trey-konsistorihalloped@lists.tuni.fi

-Education Council trey-knhalloped@lists.tuni.fi
+Education Council: trey-knhalloped@lists.tuni.fi

-Societal Interaction Council trey-yvvhalloped@lists.tuni.fi
+Societal Interaction Council: trey-yvvhalloped@lists.tuni.fi

-Appeals Board trey-muutoshalloped@lists.tuni.fi
+Appeals Committee: trey-muutoshalloped@lists.tuni.fi

-Information Technology and Communication Sciences (ITC) trey-itchalloped@lists.tuni.fi
+Faculty Council of Information Technology and Communication Sciences (ITC): trey-itchalloped@lists.tuni.fi

-Management and Business (MAB) trey-mabhalloped@lists.tuni.fi
+Faculty Council of Management and Business (MAB): trey-mabhalloped@lists.tuni.fi

-Medicine and Health Technology (MET) trey-methalloped@lists.tuni.fi
+Faculty Council of Medicine and Health Technology (MET): trey-methalloped@lists.tuni.fi

-Social Sciences (SOC) trey-sochalloped@lists.tuni.fi
+Faculty Council of Social Sciences (SOC): trey-sochalloped@lists.tuni.fi

 According to TREY’s Standing Order on the Election of Student Representatives, supplementary application rounds are organized twice a year.
 This also means a cyclical resignation.
 When you approach a situation where you will graduate soon, move away from Tampere for an extended period, or feel unable to continue as a student representative, you can submit your resignation application to the student union.
 TREY collects resignation applications through the attached Form.
 Resignation applications are processed twice a year.